soumyabmr/Nginx-Config-on-mac/README.md

-# Nginx-Config-on-mac
+# Configuring Nginx on Mac
-Config Nginx on Mac
+Setup Nginx on Mac

 ## Homebrew